xcsf-dev/xcsf/CONTRIBUTING.md

 ### CMake

-All CMakeLists should be linted and formatted using the style `.cmake-format.yml`.
-Linting is performed with [cmake-lint](https://github.com/cmake-lint/cmake-lint) and formatting with [cmake-format](https://github.com/cheshirekow/cmake_format).
+All CMakeLists should be formatted with [cmake-format](https://github.com/cheshirekow/cmake_format) using the style `.cmake-format.yml`.

 For example:

-`cmake-lint -c .cmake-format.yml CMakeLists.txt`

 `cmake-format -c .cmake-format.yml -i CMakeLists.txt`